assur93/Lovelace/climate/README.md

 ### Options

-Before installing the thermostat in Home Assistant, configure the thermostat following the guide.pdf
+Before installing the thermostat in Home Assistant, configure the thermostat following the config-Beok.pdf

 ![example](example.png)